flex0ing-ag/Take-me-to-the-beach/README.md

 Let's collaborate!

 ## License
-Distributed under the MIT License.
-See LICENSE for more information.
+This project is open-source and available under the MIT License.